 BIOL 701 NON-THESIS RESEARCH (1-3)

 Field or laboratory research in addition to and/or unrelated to any thesis research.
-Prerequisite: Student must submit research proposal prior to enrollment.
-Requires special permit from graduate program director.
 May be repeated for a maximum of 6 units.
+Graded S/U. Prerequisites: student must submit research proposal prior to enrollment and obtain approval of program director.